IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorDeleteTasks

 Summary: Delete tasks
 Description: Delete a central manager's tasks by central manager id.
+(This API is called from GDP only)

 ### Example